hwangy/DistributedWireProtocols/design_notebook.md

 ### Performance differences

-- similar performance overall when run.
-Same messages sent back and forth, same behavior.
+The two implementations (Part 1 without gRPC vs Part 2 with gRPC) have a very similar performance overall when run.
+This encompasses the fact that the same messages are sent back and forth between the two implementations.
+The client and server have the same behavior, though the implementations vary when gRPC is used or not based on the specifications gRPC and our wire protocol each needed.